DummybugStudios/SyncNode/README.md

 ## Installing

+Easier install instructions will come your way once I figure out what the hell I'm doing At the moment these are for development purposes and you will have to install nodejs

 ### Client
-go into the app folder, open command prompt there
+* Open a terminal in the **app** folder
-run `npm install` to install dependencies
+* run `npm install` to install dependencies
-to run it, run `npm start`
+* To run the client run `npm start`

 ### Server
-run `npm install` in the root directory of this project.
-To start the program run `node server.js`
+* Open a terminal in the **server** folder
+* Run `node install` to install dependencies
+* Run `npm start` to start the server